OpenSDN-io/docs/opensdn-feature-architecture-guide/neutron-perform-improve-vnc.rst

 developers create applications by using the OpenStack Networking API v2.0 (Neutron).

-TF provides the following features to increase support for OpenStack Neutron:
+OpenSDN provides the following features to increase support for OpenStack Neutron:

 -  Create a port independently of a virtual machine.